DerGernTod/chrome-crossdomain-pagehide/README.md

 # chrome-crossdomain-pagehide
-Reproducer repo for a chrome bug that doesn't fire pagehide events on cross domain navigation
+Reproducer repo for a chrome bug that doesn't fire pagehide events on cross domain navigation if page is still loading

 ## Steps to reproduce
 * Run `npm install`